courtcraw/mesadu_wdbinaries/docs/lab3.md

 </p></details></hint>
 <br>

 Let's make sure to skip through that header that we saw earlier.
 Remember how many rows were in the header?
-Create a do loop reads the file (henceforth '33'), but does nothing.
+Create a do loop that reads the file (henceforth '33'), but does nothing for those first header rows.
 <hint><details>
 <summary> Hint (click here) </summary><p>
 Our Do loop will have the form:
 <code>
-do i = 1, < upper bound >\
+do i = 1, < upper bound ><br />
-   func()\
+   func()<br />
 end do
 </code>
 </p></details></hint>